jaycoskey/Games_Hexchess/README.md

             (In the standard rules for Wellisch chess, the player whose King is captured loses, and play continues between the other two, with the King-capturing player taking control over the losing player's pieces.)
+    * Omnichess at (omnichess.club)[https://www.omnichess.club/], which currently (as of August, 2021) supports Glinski chess and Wellisch Chess, but will likely soon host several more variants, since it hosts a "variant editor", which allows for the easy creation of new chess-like variants.
   * There is also a ["tabletop" version](https://steamcommunity.com/sharedfiles/filedetails/?id=262803646) available.